THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 When a person comes to the gate of the fence of the Courtyard of the Tabernacle he sees the blue, the purple, the scarlet, and the fine twisted linen.
 Again, when he comes to the door of the Tabernacle building, the entrance to the Holy Place, there appears before him the blue, the purple, and the fine twisted linen.

 Upon passing through the Holy Place he is confronted with the Veil that guards the Most Holy Place.
 The Veil is blue, purple, scarlet, and fine twisted linen.
-But now in addition there are cherubim wrought in the material.
+But now in addition there are cherubim prepared in the material.
 He has come to the fifth item of furniture, the Altar of Incense, corresponding to the fifth day of creation.
 We see in Revelation, Chapter Eight that an angel ministers before God at the heavenly Altar of Incense.

 Perhaps most of us who have studied the Scriptures are well aware of the considerable amount of angelic activity in the Old Testament.
 Both righteous and unrighteous angels were active throughout the history of the Israelites.